dankuz33/Visualization-of-EXEL-products/README.md

 # Excel Product Viewer

-This simple PHP application lets you upload an Excel file (`.xls` or `.xlsx`) and visualize products in a responsive grid.
-It requires [PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/) installed via Composer in the `vendor/` directory.
+This simple PHP application lets you upload an Excel file and visualize products in a responsive grid.
+It relies on [PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/) installed via Composer.

 ## Structure